 Inheritance Tax – Taper Relief & Gifting allowance:

-Inheritance and the associated tax implications may not be something that you are familiar with or concerned with yet, however with careful planning there are ways of ensuring that that tax payable on possessions passed on to your beneficiaries are minimised.
+Inheritance and the associated tax implications may not be something that you are familiar with or concerned with yet, however with careful planning there are ways of ensuring that the tax payable on possessions passed on to your beneficiaries are minimised.

 Under current legislation, Inheritance Tax (IHT) is payable on the total value of your estate that exceeds the current £325,000 Nil Rate Band (NRB) at a rate of 40%.